oracle/truffleruby/doc/user/reporting-performance-problems.md

 measurement cycles of `benchmark-ips` three times, because otherwise the first transition from warmup to measurement triggers one of those stable state upsets described above and will temporarily lower performance just as timing starts.
 I wrote about this issue in [more technical depth](https://github.com/evanphx/benchmark-ips/pull/58) if you want to know more details.

-You'll see something like this:
+You should see something like this:

 ```
 Warming up --------------------------------------